PhD in Mechanical Engineering

 Oral Examination Committee: A committee of two faculty members from MechSE appointed by the Associate Head for Graduate Programs for each examinee will administer an hour-long oral exam on a peer-reviewed, archival journal article related to student’s area of research.

 Journal article: The student will be examined on a published, peer-reviewed archival journal article related to student’s research.
 The student’s adviser will provide a suggested list of papers to the Graduate Programs Office with a rationale for the choice of the articles, to be shared with the examining committee.
 The committee may choose a paper from the list, or it can choose a paper outside of the advisor’s suggested list, but from within the general research area of the student.
+The selected paper must be an important paper in the student’s research field, consistent with the fact that the student has a two-week preparation period.
 If the article selected is outside the list, the committee needs to provide a rationale for the choice of the article, and a statement describing the reason as to why an article was not chosen from the advisor’s suggested list.
 The committee’s statement will be provided to the Associate Head (AH) for Grad Programs, and not to the student’s advisor.
 AH may communicate the statement to the advisor at his/her own discretion.
-The articles by the advisor or the committee are expected to be comprehensive, representing a seminal work in the field.
 The article may not be one authored/co-authored by the student or by any faculty in the department.
 In addition to reading the article, the student is expected to review the related literature.
 The article will be provided to the student two weeks ahead of the exam, so please contact the Graduate Programs Supervisor with the article selection as quickly as possible.
 Once the paper is selected, the student will be notified to contact the committee to schedule the examination.

 Grading: The student must present the material from the article in 30 minutes, and answer committee’s questions in the remaining 30 mins.
 The exam will be graded on the following points:

 - overall significance of the article

 - influence of the work on the development of the field

 - possible future research directions in the area of the article